 By Ray Pride

 Claire Denis’ “High Life” is measured out in parcels of time: past, present, later, before.
 (And maybe even a little bit of “never.”)
 A crew of men and women convicts has been rocketed into space, toward the certain death of a black hole and its gravitational crush to conduct experiments rather than die on earth.
-Their small ship, “7,” is designed like a prison, with compartments segmented off a harsh corridor.
-Juliette Binoche, as “Dr. Dibs,” is clandestinely conducting her own experiments in human life, violating her charges to create life high in space while the human body is bombarded with the menacing effects of space travel, including radiation.
+Their small ship, “7,” is designed like a prison crafted from freight containers with compartments segmented off of a harsh corridor.
+Juliette Binoche, as “Dr. Dibs,” is clandestinely conducting her own experiments with human life, violating her charges to create life high in space while the human body is bombarded with the menacing effects of space travel, including radiation.
 We meet Monte (Robert Pattinson) and a baby girl named Willow, and then the events among the crew that led to these last two humans alive.